Dear Association Leader:

 No one who knows more about making associations grow than the team at Membership Services, Inc. As the only association management company that specializes in membership marketing, recruitment and retention, we've become experts in helping associations achieve their mission through membership growth.
 We do this by relentless focus on growing membership participation, sponsor recruitment and attracting vendors excited to participate in the association.

 Rather than give you a list of services, here are a few examples of our clients and the success they experienced during 2014.
 There's nothing confidential about what's revealed here, but it is enlightening.
 While so many nonprofits complain about decreasing donations and growing competition, our associations thrive and expand in so many ways.

 Although the associations are diverse there is one common denominator, growth through excellent communications.
 People are busier and more distracted than ever.
 There is a flood of free, disorganized content thrown at them from every device, media and interaction.
-Our communications are fine-tuned to encourage new member recruitment, current member participation and achieve industry public policy objectives.
+Our communications are fine-tuned to encourage new member recruitment and current member participation and to achieve industry public policy objectives.

 The stories revealed here are inspiring successes, but what is more important, they reflect the cutting-edge, real-world best practices of association management today.
 I hope you find these stories informative and fun to read.

-If you know of an association who could use our help helping it grow, you are welcome to give me a call at 850-222-6000.
+If you know of an association that could use our help helping it grow, you are welcome to give me a call at 850-222-6000.